Magkasangga 2000

-Magkasangga 2000 (International title: Ultracop 2000) is a 1995 Philippine-Hong Kong action sci-fi film directed by Phillip Ko, Joe Mari Avellana and Johnny Wood.
-The film stars Ricky Davao, Cynthia Luster and Monsour del Rosario.
+Magkasangga 2000 (International title: Ultracop 2000) is a 1993 action sci-fi film directed by Phillip Ko, Joe Mari Avellana and Johnny Wood.
+A Filipino-Hong Kong co-production, the film stars Ricky Davao, Cynthia Luster and Monsour del Rosario.

 The film is streaming online on YouTube.

 Plot

 Set in the year 2000, interplanetary outlaw Zorback ignores the Universal Treaty by traveling to Earth to wreak havoc.
 The Ultracops, led by Superintendent Nuñez, are the only ones who can stop him.